Introduction to History Command in Linux [For Beginners]

 Conclusion

 This was just the very basic history command examples.
 There are no ends to customizing it as per your preference and requirement.
-Perhaps we’ll cover some advanced history commands later in the future.
+If it interests you, you should know about these bash history tips.

 I hope you find this introduction to history command useful.
 Please provide your feedback in the comment section.